ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 In addition, if you're interested to do research on Tagalog and Filipino NLP with the intention to publish, feel free to reach out and I'm happy to mentor you!

+[^1]: There are many people in Ai2 who helped me of course: Yanai, Valentina, Faeze, Sachin, Hannah and Noah (and much more)!
+It does take a village.
+I'm also thankful to Pradeep, Hanna+Yizhong who drafted my recommendation letters!